 Correction and Retraction Policy.
 The Journal takes full responsibility to correct errors as they occur.
 Content that is published online or in an issue is considered the final published record and must be preserved; therefore all changes to articles must be made as a formal correction.
 Corrections will be published online and in the next available issue and will be bi-directionally linked to the original article.
 These corrections will then be transmitted to indexing services and other aggregating databases.

 Corrections will be reviewed and considered if they affect the publication record, the scientific integrity of the paper, or the reputation of the authors, or of the Journal.
 Corrections that do not significantly affect the paper may not be approved (i.e. a spelling error).

 Retractions will be considered if results are invalid or ethical guidelines have been violated (i.e. applicable cases of plagiarism or ghostwriting).
 All coauthors must sign a retraction detailing the error and how the conclusions were affected.

 All decisions about corrections or retractions are made by the Editor.
 Author consultation may be required.
 In situations where coauthors disagree about a correction, the Editors will consult with independent peer-reviewers before applying the appropriate correction.
 The dissenting author(s) position will be noted on the correction.

-COLOMBIAN JOURNAL OF ANESTHESIOLOGY belongs to the CLOCKSS and Portico digital archiving programs.
+Archive.
+The Journal belongs to the CLOCKSS and Portico digital archiving programs.